1. Home

 Such assessments usually look at two things:

-(2) the outcome itself: does the verification demonstrate that the relevant requirement has been fulfilled?
+• The outcome itself: does the verification indicate that the relevant requirement has been fulfilled?

 Based on these evaluations, the verification outcomes may either be accepted or rejected.